 Common Places Where We See Successful Slip and Fall Cases

-The most common cases we see are from the store failing to clean up an aisle after something was spilled.
+The most common cases are from the store failing to clean up an aisle after something was spilled.
 Other common occurrences include:

 - Nursing Homes